ThW02717/VVM-CNN/README.md

 ## What It Does

 - **Data Loading & Preprocessing:**
-  Loads data from a NumPy file (`hw081.npy`) that contains several features (like tke, enst, and θ) and prepares them for the model.
+  Loads data from a NumPy file (`data.npy`) that contains several features (like tke, enst, and θ) and prepares them for the model.
 The target is the change in θ over time.

 - **Model Architecture:**
   The 1D CNN has: